 If you are gate-checking (or if at check-in there are no bags to put your wheelchair in) your wheelchair, make sure the footrests are either removed or folded to reduce the chance of it being damaged.
 If you have a cushion on your wheelchair remove that and bring it on board with you.

 If you use a mobility aid like a wheelchair or walker, advise the airline of the limits of your mobility—whether you can use stairs, whether you can walk any distance at all if the ground surface is flat, whether you can get to your seat by yourself and if you need a liftable armrest.
 It is important to notify the airline 48 hours in advance (or earlier) of your needs so that you can be assured of being accommodated.

 All of this information is important in terms of getting the level of assistance you may need, and when the airline knows in advance, they can have appropriate staff there to help and are required by law to work with you to provide the accommodation.

 If you are checking-in your mobility aid at check-in and not the gate, ask where it will be brought upon arrival.
 Some airports have separate areas well away from the regular baggage carousel.

-Make sure your assistance requirements are on file, and double check with either the check-in agent or the gate agent.
-There are times at the airport when we have surprise carry-off situations (when a passenger requires full assistance to be deplane) and if staff at the arrival airport isn't aware, it means that passenger can be stuck waiting while the airline scrambles to find staff trained in proper lifting to arrive.
+Make sure your assistance requirements are on file with your airline and double check with either the check-in agent or the gate agent.
+There are times at the airport when there are unplanned for carry-off situations (when a passenger requires full assistance to be deplaned) and if the staff at the arrival airport isn't aware, it means that passenger can be stuck waiting while the airline scrambles to find staff trained in proper lifting to arrive.

-Be aware that an attendant/travel companion may travel at a highly discounted rates in some cases.
+An attendant/travel companion may travel at discounted rates in some cases.
 Any possible situation where this may apply will need to go through your health care provider(s) and the airline's medical desk.
 Check with your airline to see if there are discounts for the person who accompanies you and what documentation they require.